- Vitamin D3 can be vegan (derived from lichen), but the majority of it is not.

-Vitamin D3 from lichen is vegan.
-All of the best vegan vitamin D supplements, just like non-vegan vitamin D supplements, are D3.
+All of the best vegan vitamin D supplements, just like non-vegan vitamin D supplements, are D3 and come from lichen.

-It’s true that when D3 is added to fortified foods and most supplements (that aren’t specifically vegan), it’s derived from oil in sheep’s wool (called lanolin).
+Most D3 is derived from oil in sheep’s wool (called lanolin).
 Lanolin is added to many food and non-food products (e.g. aquafor).

 Here’s a brief description of the process from a research paper, just so you have a credible source: